sumer5020/docker-setting/README.md

-# docker-setting
+# Docker Setting
- Dimple setting to dealing with Dockerfile and docker-compose
+Simple setting to dealing with Dockerfile and docker-compose